railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 * Quantity: 23 Units.

-.. tip::   **Point**  *Inventory Turns*
+.. tip:: Periodical Inventory

     You are usually legally required to do a stock check of all your products at least once a year.
     As well as doing a complete annual stock check, Open ERP also supports the method of periodical inventory.

     That means you can check the stock levels of a proportion of your products every so often.
     This system is accepted in France as long as you can guarantee that all of your products have been counted at least once per year.
     To do this, use the report *Stock Management > Reporting > Dates of Inventories*.

     This gives you the last inventory date by product.

     You can do this the same way for all products and all locations, so you only carry out small inventory operations through the year rather than a single large stock check at one point in the year (which usually turns out to be at an inconvenient time).

 When your inventory operation is finished you can confirm it using the button to the bottom right of the form.
 Open ERP will then automatically create the stock moves to close the gaps, as mentioned at the start of this chapter.
 You can verify the moves generated using the second tab of the inventory operation form.

 The correct levels of your product are now in your stock locations.
 A simple way of verifying this is to reopen the product form to see the quantities available in stock.

-Reception of a supplier order
+Receipt of a supplier order
 ------------------------------

 Supplier goods receipt forms are automatically prepared by Open ERP by the purchase management process.
 You'll find a list of all the awaited receipts in the menu *Stock Management > Incoming Goods > Items to be Processed*.
 Use the order number or the supplier name to find the right goods receipt form for confirmation of a goods in.
 This approach enables you to control quantities received by referring to the quantities ordered.